Department and Program Descriptions

 BIOLOGY

-The normal route for most first-year students, whether or not they intend to major in biology, is to take BIOL 101(F) The Cell and 102(S) The Organism.
-Students who plan to major in biology, or think they may be interested in doing so, should plan to take BIOL 101(F), 102(S) during the first year.
-Since both of these courses are required for the major, delaying these introductory courses until sophomore year can result in a situation where students have not satisfied the necessary prerequisites to upper level courses.
-There are also four 200-level biology courses that are of potential interest to first-year students.
-BIOL 220(S) Field Botany and Plant Natural History has no pre-requisites.
+BIOL 101 and 102 are prerequisites to our upper-level courses, so we encourage students who plan to major in biology, or think they may be interested in doing so, to take at least one of these courses in their first year.
+We also offer four 200-level biology courses that may interest first-year students.
+BIOL 220(S) Field Botany and Plant Natural History has no prerequisites.
 BIOL 203(F) Ecology, BIOL 204(S) Animal Behavior can be taken by students with strong backgrounds in science with the permission of the instructor.
 BIOL 212(F) Neuroscience has as its prerequisite either BIOL 101 or PSYC 101 (which cannot be satisfied by AP placement); first-year students who place out of BIOL 101 by the First Days exam may seek the permission of the instructor to enroll in this course.
 First-year students wishing to enroll in this course should be aware that the pace, level, and expectations for the student will be geared towards sophomores.

-Although first-year students should normally enroll in BIOL 101(F) and 102(S), students with unusually strong backgrounds in biology may be permitted to elect a sophomore level course in lieu of BIOL 101(F) and/or BIOL 102(S) upon successful completion of a Biology Placement Exam given during First Days.
-Note, however, that students placed out of BIOL 101(F) and/or BIOL 102(S) do not receive credit towards the biology major for those courses; they must still take nine courses at Williams to fulfill major requirements.
+Although first-year students should normally enroll in BIOL 101 and 102, students with unusually strong backgrounds in biology may be permitted to elect a sophomore level course in lieu of BIOL 101 and/or BIOL 102 upon successful completion of a Biology Placement Exam given during First Days.
+Note, however, that students placed out of BIOL 101 and/or BIOL 102 do not receive credit towards the biology major for those courses; they must still take nine courses at Williams to fulfill major requirements.

 Major